+vvv Background aboth Geth vvv

 Go-Ethereum or "Geth" client is the open sources software engine requiring to operate Ethereum Blockchain within each node.
 The client allows the user to issue commands to the node like initiate the Blockchain, start-stop mining/validating process for the Blockchain, and activate devp2p protocol to sync Blockchain data with other nodes.

+vvv Geth Installation Source vvv